mishachepi/obsidian-anytype-sync/README.md

 You can process a single note or your entire vault.
 Choose which types to sync and select your target space.

 ### Additional Features
-- **Customizable Keys**: Modify type and property keys for better readability
+- **Update Type|Property keys**: Modify type and property keys for better readability

 ## Roadmap